dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 So ⟨𝑥⟩, which starts at zero, remains zero.

-A useful measure is the squared position 𝑥2—more useful because it is never negative, making moot the symmetry argument that made ⟨𝑥⟩ = 0.
+A useful measure is the squared position 𝑥2 — more useful because it is never negative, making moot the symmetry argument that made ⟨𝑥⟩ = 0.

 Analogous to ⟨𝑥⟩, the expected or mean squared position ⟨𝑥2⟩ is the average of the possible values of 𝑥2, weighted by their probabilities.